ghedo/safely/man/safely.1.md

 ## DESCRIPTION

-**safely** is a command-line based, tool to manage password in an extremely easy to use and secure way.
-The passwords database is a simple GnuPG encrypted JSON document; this makes manual access and manipulation of the database very simple.
+**Safely** is a command-line tool to manage passwords.
+It stores all your login information (usernames and passwords) in simple, JSON-formatted file, encrypted and signed using your OpenPGP key: this makes it pretty secure and allows manual decryption of the database when needed.

 ## COMMANDS ##